Skip to content

 Symptom Cause Fix

-/ingest skips PDFs silently pypdf (or the chosen PDF lib) couldn't parse — encrypted / scanned-image PDF OCR the PDF first, OR /ingest --debug to see the per-file failures
+/index skips PDFs silently pypdf (or the chosen PDF lib) couldn't parse — encrypted / scanned-image PDF OCR the PDF first, then re-run /index to see the per-file results

-/search-docs returns garbage on a specific phrase Embedding model is too small for technical terms Switch to text-embedding-3-large and /ingest --rebuild
+/search-docs returns garbage on a specific phrase Embedding model is too small for technical terms Switch to text-embedding-3-large and re-run /index

 Citations point to the wrong page in a PDF PDF has unusual page numbering (front matter unnumbered) Cosmetic — citations use the absolute page number; cross-check against the file's TOC

-Out-of-disk after several rebuilds Chroma index isn't garbage-collected on incremental rebuilds /ingest --rebuild (drops the old index) or rm -rf ~/.amx/chroma and re-/ingest
+Out-of-disk after several rebuilds Chroma index isn't garbage-collected on incremental rebuilds Re-run /index (drops the old index) or rm -rf ~/.amx/chroma and re-run /index

 /ask answer doesn't use the docs even though they're indexed Active doc profile isn't the one ingested > /use-doc data-handbook then > /ask …